The Queen’s School 11 Plus (11+) Entrance Exam Information – Key Details

 The following practice papers are highly recommended for successful preparation for The Queen’s School 11+ English paper.
 They will help improve your child’s comprehension and writing skills, including spelling, vocabulary and inference:

-For The Queen’s School’s Non-Verbal reasoning paper, make use of this highly recommended pack of practice tests that cover all of the key question types:
+For The Queen’s School’s Non-Verbal reasoning paper, make use of these highly recommended packs of practice tests that cover all of the key question types: